 EDS systems are typically integrated into an instrument such as an SEM with high resolution and magnification capabilities.
 This system can be used to find the chemical composition of materials down to a spot size of a few microns, and to create element composition maps over a much broader raster area.
 EDS is also helpful in identifying coatings and foreign substances on the surface of a wide variety of materials.

-X-ray fluorescence spectroscopy is a positive material identification technique that can be used for direct analysis of solid metal samples, thin metal films and various other materials.
-X-ray fluorescence spectroscopy is nondestructive to the sample and the portable equipment can be used for analyses in the field.
+Portable X-ray fluorescence spectroscopy is a positive material identification technique that can be used for direct analysis of solid metal samples, thin metal films and various other materials.
+This method is not destructive to the sample and the portable equipment can be used for analyses in the field.
 This type of semi-quantitative chemical analysis uses X-ray beams to irradiate the sample.
 When all the energy of a primary X-ray is absorbed by an electron in an atom’s innermost electron shell, excitation and ejection of the absorbing electron occurs.
 The electron vacancies are filled by electrons from higher energy states, and X-rays are emitted to balance the energy difference between the electron states.
 The X-ray energy is characteristic of the element from which it was emitted and is directed to an X-ray detector in the XRF unit where it is recorded.
 The intensity of X-ray energy is compared to values for known standards to provide information about the unknown specimen.